 AREA 6 - LANGUAGE OTHER THAN ENGLISH (UC Only Requirement)

 (Proficiency equivalent to two years of high school study in the same language.)

+*AREA 7 – ETHNIC STUDIES.
+1 course: 3 semester units, 4 quarter units.
+This course must be in ethnic studies or in a similar field provided that the course is cross-listed with ethnic studies.

+*Reduction of units in Area 4 and inclusion of Area 7 take effect for students matriculating at a California community college beginning in Fall 2023.

 Areas of Distribution for IGETC for STEM